Pavel-research/raml-specs-separated/example.md

 ### Summary

- * Alternative to JSON Schema and XML Schema
+ * Alternative to describing vehicles in the natural language
- * "Feels like" object oriented programming
+ * "Feels like" describing stuff in yaml
- * Allows you to test the validity of XML, YAML and JSON documents
+ * Allows you to describe your vehicles fomally
  * Concise syntax
  * Can be serialized as JSON and YAML
  * Can be inlined in JSON and YAML documents
  * Designed with convenience in mind

-SDS lets you define Types ( aka Interfaces, Structs, Classes ) that describe the structure ( properties ) of your data.
-SDS-aware tooling can then use this information to verify that your data is structurally valid.
+Vehicles allows you to describe known vehicles kinds, and then describe vehicles in your garage using them.

 ## Status of this Document